When and how do providers submit reports?

 4410 staff members, including administration, teachers, and related service providers, possess an abundance of knowledge and information about the development and progress of their preschool students participating in the T5 process.
 As a result, they can support IEP teams in developing appropriate kindergarten IEPs and ensuring the successful transition of children.

 The DOE understands that 4410 providers have varying levels of resources, including staff members, time, and technology, and this may affect the ability to support IEP team requests.
 4410 providers are asked to evaluate and determine their capacity and share any concerns for supporting IEP team requests that are outside of the requirements outlined in the Non-Exclusive Requirements Agreement for the Provision of Services for Preschool Students with Disabilities by emailing Turning5@schools.nyc.gov.

 What are other important dates to know?

 Mid December / Early January: Majority of T5 cases assigned and T5 case reassignment process underway

 End of February: Earliest start date for T5 IEP meetings

 Yes.
 4410 providers can submit T5 progress reports starting in January.

-The DOE understands that 4410 providers have large caseloads to manage, however, please consider that T5 progress reports should be as current as possible in order to ensure that IEP teams have present and accurate information about a child.
+The DOE understands that 4410 providers have large caseloads to manage, however, please consider that T5 progress reports should be as current as possible to ensure that IEP teams have present and accurate information about a child.

 What should providers do if a DOE IEP team requests progress reports?